ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 image: /assets/oscar.jpg
 ---

-Let's play the following scenario: You are my client and I'm me.
-You ask "Oscar, we want to port our SDK/Library/module to React Native, but all this `JSI`/`Turbo Module`/`new arch` stuff is confusing, can you help us?" the answer dear client is obviously yes.
+You are my client.
+You ask "Oscar, we want to port our SDK/Library/module to React Native, but all this JSI, Turbo Module and new arch stuff is confusing, can you help us?" the answer dear client is obviously yes.
 However, I'm a bit tired of explaining the same concepts again and again, so I will point you to this article.

 > If you are a RN dev you can skip this, this is an overview of React Native modules meant for people not in the React Native ecosystem.
 No new information or in-depth technical knowledge is here, just enough for adjacent people can get a grip of the terminology

 # Old arch

-How do you pass data between JavaScript, a interpreted language that runs on C++ to native runtimes of iOS (Swift/ObjC) and Android (Java/Kotlin)? easy!
-JSON.
-You serialize your data and every native function that you need to call can pass through a narrow tube of message passing.
-This is what we call the `old arch` (the usage of JSON message passing is also called the `bridge`) of React Native.

-## Pros

-- It is easy to create modules with it.
-Due to the ease of marking methods and the runtime registration, there is not a lot of setup necessary.
-- ❗ Old modules are still supported in the `new arch` (we will talk about it in a bit).
-In fact there has been a special work put onto them so that they remain compatible at least for extra year while libraries and apps migrate to the new arch.
-- If your SDK sends a small amount of data, actually should be more than enough for your needs.
-- ⭐ If you use `bridgeless` (will talk about it in a second), they are as fast as `new arch` modules.

-## Cons

-- It is slow and can get stuck when there is a large amount of data being serialized between the JS code and the native runtimes.
+The old arch is dead.
+Finito.
+But it was just a way to serialize data via JSON and pass it between JS and the native runtimes.
-- It's being phased out

-# New arch
+# New arch (or now, the arch)

 React Native used to have a bad reputation for having bad performance.
 In order to solve this, one of the key problems was the JSON bridge.
 So a bunch of concepts/modules/ideas where introduced.
-The conjunction of the following terms form what is called `new arch`:
+The conjunction of the JSI, Fabric and Turbo Modules form what is called `new arch`

 ## JSI

 The first thing to solve is the slow passing data between JS and native.
-To fix this, the JavaScript Interface = `JSI`.
+To fix this, the JavaScript Interface = `JSI` was introduced.
 It's basically a bunch of C++ functions that allow to interact with JavaScript from C++ without paying for serialization costs of JSON.
-You can think of it as Node-API (NodeJS protocol to call native code) but a bit shittier since it is not a binary communication protocol but rather a bolt-on with some higher costs.
+You can think of it as Node-API (NodeJS protocol to call native code) but a bit slower/custom, since it's not a binary communication protocol but rather a bolt-on.
+JSI is not exclusive to RN but needs to be implemented per engine.

-The problem when interacting with C++ code though is that it introduces a gap between JS and native.
-Whenever you run JS code it runs on a JavaScript engine (JavaScript Core or Hermes in React Native's case), but actually one should think about this "context" as a virtual machine (my own words).
-It is a VM that can be instantiated multiple times, though your UI will run on just one of them.
-Multiple JS VMs are how `Web Workers` (though they are not available in RN) and certain level of parallelism in JavaScript is achieved.
-It reads your JS and keeps a internal state of the code it runs, has it's own heap and can die out.
+The problem when interacting with C++ code though is that it there is a non-abstracted gap between the runtime behavior of the JS engine and your code.
+Your JS code runs on a JS engine (JSC or Hermes in React Native's case), but actually one should think about this JS "context" as a virtual machine.
+It's a VM that can be instantiated multiple times (though your UI will run on just one of them) which is a trick used to achieve "parallelism" in JS.
+Each VM/engine instace reads your JS and internal state, has it's own heap and can die out.
 Most importantly, you cannot just fiddle with it while is interpreting your JS.
 The functions provided by `JSI`, allow to do work with this virtual machine/context/runtime by allowing to enqueue callbacks, cast JS values into C++ values, etc.

 `JSI` is the corner stone of the new arch.